kalpanagl/main/Data Warehouse.md

 - - -

-title: "What's new and planned for Synapse Data Warehouse in Microsoft Fabric"v
+title: "What's new and planned for Synapse Data Warehouse in Microsoft Fabric

 description: See what's new and planned for Synapse Data Warehousein Microsoft Fabric.
 Fabric Data Warehouse release plans or roadmap.